jain-abhishek/Redis-6-on-TLS-SSL/README.md

 ![](https://github.com/jain-abhishek/images/blob/main/7.JPG)

 8.	*Create Client keypair*

+Important: The Client CSR needs to be signed by the same CA which is used to sign Server CSR.
+(I do'nt find a way to upload a different CA certificate (which is used to sign Client certificate) at Redis Server side.
+Else you may see such error: Caused by: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target.

 ```
 openssl genrsa -out redisClient.key -aes256 2048
 openssl req -new -sha256 -key redisClient.key -subj "/C=IN/O=OldIndianStreets/OU=Client/CN=${DNS_ADDRESS}" -out redisClient.csr